isomerpages/imda-codesg/events/workshops/_posts/2019-01-12-digital-maker-hot-drink-alarm-system.md

 **Other Requirements**

-A minimum of 10 pax is required to start the workshop.
+A minimum of 10 pax is required to start the workshop

 Participants are advised to arrive 15 minutes before the start of the workshop.
 Reservations will be released to participants on our waiting list 5 minutes after the start of the workshop.